-Since May 2021, I am a French research associate in computer science in the TruX group at the University of Luxembourg.
-The group is headed by Jacques Klein and Tegawendé F. Bissyande.
+Since September 2021, I am associate professor at the University of Lille in the group 2XS, headed by Gilles Grimaud.
+Previously, I was research associate in computer science in the TruX group at the University of Luxembourg.
+The group was headed by Jacques Klein and Tegawendé F. Bissyande.
 From 2017 to 2020, I have conducted my PhD. in the team CIDRE, at CentraleSupelec Rennes.
 I was supervised by Valérie Viet Triem Tong, Jean-François Lalande and Pierre Wilke.
 My studies target security of binary programs, and in particular, native Android applications.

 Abstract: Android is the most used operating system and thus, ensuring security for its applications is an essential task.
 Securing an application consists in preventing potential attackers to divert the normal behavior of the targeted application.
 In particular, the attacker may take advantage of vulnerabilities left by the developer in the code and also tries to steal intellectual property of existing applications.
 To slow down the work of attackers who try to reverse the logic of a released application, developers are incited to track potential vulnerabilities and to introduce countermeasures in the code.
 Among the possible countermeasures, the obfuscation of the code is a technique that hides the real intent of the developer by making the code unavailable to an adversary using a reverse engineering tool.
 With the growing amount of malware and applications carrying sensitive information, obfuscating the code and searching vulnerabilities becomes essential.This thesis presents the impact of native code on both reverse-engineering and vulnerability finding applied to Android applications.
 First, by listing the possible interferences between assembly and bytecode, we highlight new obfuscation techniques and software vulnerabilities.
 Then, we propose new analysis techniques combining static and dynamic analysis blocks, such as taint tracking or system monitoring, to observe the code behaviors that have been obfuscated or to reveal new vulnerabilities.
 These two objectives have led us to develop two new tools.
 The first one spots a specific vulnerability that comes from inconsistently mixing native and Java data.
 The second one extracts the object level behavior of an application, regardless of whether this application contains native code, embedded for obfuscation purposes.
 Finally, we implemented these new methods and conducted experimental evaluations.
 In particular, we automatically found a vulnerability in the Android SSL library and we analyzed several Android firmware to detect usage of a specific class of obfuscation.